Resource & Waste Recovery

 - NC Division of Waste Management – Composting: Regulations for composting and obtaining permits.

-- NCSU’s Annual Vermiculture Conference: The only annual conference about earthworm farming and mid-to-large-scale vermicomposting.
+- NC State’s Annual Vermiculture Conference: An annual conference about earthworm farming and mid-to-large-scale vermicomposting.

 Step 4: Feed Animals

 Collecting food scraps for use as animal feed (particularly for pigs) was once a widespread food recycling tradition.
 Regulations vary from state to state on what types of food discards can be used to feed animals.
-In North Carolina, permits are issued to farms with swine, cattle, goats or sheep that meet the criteria for feeding garbage to animals.
-For information about feeding food waste to livestock in North Carolina, contact Dr. Tom Ray, NC Department of Agriculture & Consumer Resources, phone: 919-733-7601 or e-mail: tom.ray@ncagr.gov.
+In North Carolina, permits are issued to farms with swine, cattle, goats, or sheep that meet the criteria for feeding garbage to animals.
+For information about feeding food waste to livestock in North Carolina, contact the NC Department of Agriculture & Consumer Resources.

 - Feed Animals: Information from the U.S. Environmental Protection Agency.